 (Explain Activity #1)

-Introduction
+Introduction.

 Understanding lithospheric plates and plate boundaries provides clues to how Earth’s landmasses have moved over long periods of time.
 During the previous investigation, you developed a classification scheme for plate boundaries to help you begin to understand the the dynamic nature of the process by examining earthquake, volcanic, sea floor age, and topography/bathymetry data.

-The Task:
+The Task.